jaredpalmer/tsdx/README.md

 ### `tsdx test`

 This runs Jest v24.x in watch mode.
 See [https://jestjs.io](https://jestjs.io) for options.
-If you are using the React template, jest uses the flag `--env=jsdom` by default.

 If you would like to disable watch mode, you can set the environment variable `CI=true`.
 For instance, you could set up your `package.json` `scripts` like: